Wikusww2/CODEX-CLI/README.md

 nix develop .#codex-rs # For entering codex-rs specific shell
 ```

-This shell includes Node.js, installs dependencies, builds the CLI, and provides a `codex` command alias.
+This shell includes Node.js, installs dependencies, builds the CLI, and provides a `dirco` command alias.

 Build and run the CLI directly: